 Music majors focusing on string performance must participate in Symphony Orchestra as their major ensemble.
 Auditions take place the two days before classes begin each semester.
-Students must play a prepared piece and sight read.
-Sign up here.

 The mission of the orchestra is to deliver an outstanding music education for our students, and to perform at the highest level with passion, energy, and commitment.

 CONCERT ONE: Wednesday, October 18, 2016 7:30 Concert Hall